Cam Ranh Bay: Soviet and Russian naval base

 Four years after the fall of Saigon and the unification of North and South Vietnam, Cam Ranh Bay became an important Cold War naval base for the Soviet Pacific Fleet.

 In 1979, the Soviet government signed an agreement with Vietnam for a 25-year lease of the base.
 Cam Ranh Bay was the largest Soviet naval base outside the Soviet Union, allowing it to project increased power in the East Sea.
-By 1987, they had expanded the base to four times its original size and often made mock attacks in the direction of the Philippines, according to intelligence of the United States Pacific Fleet.
+By 1987, they had expanded the base to four times its original size and often made mock attacks in the direction of the Philippines because of Subic Bay, according to intelligence of the United States Pacific Fleet.
 Analysts suggested that the Vietnamese side also saw the Soviet presence there as a counterweight against any potential Chinese threat.
 The Soviet Union and Vietnam officially denied any presence there.
 However, as early as 1988, then-Soviet foreign minister Eduard Shevardnadze had discussed the possibility of a withdrawal from Cam Ranh Bay, and concrete naval reductions were realised by 1990.

 As the original 25-year lease was nearing its end, the Vietnamese government announced that following the expiration of Russia's lease in 2004, Vietnam would "not sign an agreement with any country to use Cam Ranh Bay for military purposes".
 By this time, almost all personnel and naval vessels had been withdrawn, with only technical support for the listening station remaining.
 On 17 October that year, the Russian government announced that it would withdraw from Cam Ranh Bay completely before its rent-free lease was to expire in 2004.
 The reversion of the base back to sole Vietnamese control took place on 2 May 2002.
 That same day, the Russian flag was lowered for the last time.
 On October 7, 2016, Russia indicated it was reconsidering if possible to return to naval facilities in Vietnam.
-Though as of 2024, there hasn’t been any talks of such between the two countries.
+Though as of 2024, there hasn't been any talks of such between the two countries.